 Timnehs have a darker charcoal grey coloring, a darker maroonish tail, and a light, horn-colored area to part of the upper beak.
 They also may be referred to CAGs & TAGs.

 They like the hollows of old trees in their natural habit.
 In the United States, importation of wild-caught Grey parrots is prohibited under the U.S. Wild Bird Conservation Act of 1992.

-Because they’re so smart the can make great pets.
+Because they’re so smart they can make great pets.
 But remember, because they’re so darn intelligent, they really need to be engaged on a daily basis.
-You’ll need a good sized bird cage and lots of interactive bird toys
+You’ll need a good-sized birdcage and lots of interactive bird toys.